k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/s3-compatible/amazon-s3.md

 ### Restore data from the backup

 Consider the case where an unexpected event occurred, such as an authorized user accidentally entering cqlsh `TRUNCATE` commands that wiped out data in Cassandra.
 You can restore data from the backup.
 Recall that in the prior `helm install test k8ssandra/backup...` command above, we identified the configured backup's name as `test`.
-So, for example, a subsequent restore can reference the `test` backup this way:
+So, for example, a subsequent restore can relreference the `test` backup this way:

 ```bash
 helm install restore-test k8ssandra/restore --set name=helm-test,backup.name=test,cassandraDatacenter.name=dc1